Mathématique: Chapter 78

 Young got crisp acknowledgements from Greer and James.
 Ginn was half a beat behind.

-“It’s about a fifteen minute trip Midway, as our matter patterns transfer through a programattically linked series of interstellar gates.
+“It’s about a fifteen minute trip to Midway, as our matter patterns transfer through a programmatically linked series of interstellar gates.
 All the gates sequentially dial.
 We won’t experience that time passing; you walk in, you walk out.
 Don’t stop when you get to the other side, just keep walking until you reach the end of the ramp.”

 “On the space station?”
 Eli laughed.
 “The space station ramp.
 That’s the ramp I’m gonna ‘keep walking down’ so I don’t get in anyone’s way?
 The space station’s ramp.”